THAT CAUGHT OUR EYE

 Client of the Month: Mark and Suki Move In to Their Dream Chelsea Townhouse

 Mark and Suki fell in love with a stripped-out listed townhouse in Chelsea, but it almost got away, a story you can read about in our last interview here.
-This time, with work complete on their listed renovation, we sat down with Mark to find out how they’re feeling now that their dream home is a reality.
+This time, with work complete on their listed renovation, we sat down with Peter to find out how they’re feeling now that their dream home is a reality.

 When we last spoke, work hadn’t yet started on the site.
 What has the journey to completion been like for you and Suki?

 What was unbelievable was how many details we had to go through.
 The house had been lived in by the previous owner since the 1970’s and then was bought by a developer who had completely stripped out the house but never went further with the refurbishment.
 We bought the house off the developer, in this stripped out state.
 It was a bare shell, a blank canvas.

 It wouldn’t have been possible to do a project of this scale without DGA and Galowers, the contractors, who were fantastic.
 Every pipe, wire, all the fittings, absolutely everything was designed ahead of time.